fz16336/Applied-Deep-Learning/README.md

 # Applied Deep Learning

-This is a personal repository for the coursework assesment of the master-level unit in Applied Deep Learning (COMSM0018), taken at the University of Bristol for the Master of Engineering (MEng) degree.
+This is a personal repository for the coursework assesment of the master-level unit in Applied Deep Learning (COMSM0018 - 2019/2020), taken at the University of Bristol for the Master of Engineering (MEng) degree.

 The coursework assesses skill in applying deep learning knowledge by replicating a published research on a SOTA model for sound classification.
 The referenced work is '_Environment Sound Classification using a Two-Stream CNN Based on Decision-Level Fusion_' by Yu Su et al. You can review the paper [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6479959/pdf/sensors-19-01733.pdf) or read the attached [pdf file](Environmental_Sound_Classification.pdf).
 Additionally, our group report detailing the process of our implementation can be found in this repository [here](Applied_Deep_Learning_Coursework.pdf).

-Our code was implemented using _PyTorch_ version 1.2.0 and was written for high performance computing where training were done on the University of Bristol's supercomputer _BlueCrystal4_.
-Our result achived upto a 5% accuracy margin as those reported by the published work given some adjustment from the coursework instruction.
-We achived a First-Class mark for our implementation.
+Our code was implemented using _PyTorch_ version 1.2.0 and was written for high performance computing where training run on the University of Bristol's supercomputer _BlueCrystal4_.
+Our result achived up to a 5% accuracy difference as those reported by the published work - given some adjustment from the coursework instruction.
+Overall, we achived a First-Class mark for our implementation.

 ### List of Dependencies
 - Python 3.7